fpcorso/data-blog/content/2024-02-16-stop-words.md

 ---
-Title: Removing Stop Words In Python
+Title: Removing Stop Words Using Python
 Date: 02-16-2024 09:00:00
 Tags: machine learning, nlp, nltk, scikit, spacy
 Category: Data Science
 Slug: stop-words
 Authors: Frank Corso
-Summary: TBD
+Summary: Working with text data for analysis or machine learning?
+You probably will need to remove stop words.
+Learn how in this article!
-Description: TBD
+Description: Working with text data for analysis or machine learning?
+Learn how to remove stop words to avoid them messing up the output.
 Status: draft
 ---